openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

 The peer instruction tool emulates the classroom experiences of the Peer Instruction learning system.
 A multiple choice question gives online learners an opportunity to review the answers, and rationales, provided by other course participants, and arrive at a deeper understanding of concepts.
-For more information for course teams, see :ref:`opencoursestaff:UBC Peer Instruction`.
-For more information for learners, see :ref:`openlearners:interactive_multiple_choice`.

 =============================
 Completion XBlock
 =============================

 The completion XBlock adds a toggle control that allows learners to mark the associated section of course content as complete.
-For more information, see :ref:`opencoursestaff:completion`.

 =============================
 CourseTalk for Course Reviews